dv1/gst-nonstream-audio/README.md

   not work correctly with the original; however, this codebase contains the improved version as a git submodule.
 * gmedec : video game music decoder using the Game Music Emulator library.
-As with DUMB, an improved version is used.
-However, even though it works just fine, it is currently disabled because it requires some fixes to the GME fork (which, like DUMB, is contained as a git submodule).
+As with DUMB, an improved fork is used.
 * openmpt : module music decoder using libopenmpt, a library version of [OpenMPT](http://openmpt.org/). libopenmpt is part of an extensive OpenMPT refactoring, and thus has an unstable API at the moment.
-  For this reason, this plugin is disabled by default (works fine though).
+  It works fine, but may not build with coming libopenmpt versions due to the unstable API.
+For this reason, it is disabled by default (use `--enable-openmpt` with `./waf configure` below).

 How to build